-Mallet finger occurs most frequently from to a ball for example a basketball striking the finger tip, forcing it to bend, whilst the extensor muscles are contracting.
-In other words stubbing the finger.
+Mallet finger occurs most frequently from a ball, for example, a basketball striking the fingertip, forcing it to bend, whilst the extensor muscles are contracting.
+In other words, stubbing the finger.
 It can also be injured doing work related or household activities such as making the bed.

 If there is no avulsion or fracture, then a mallet finger splint may be worn for up to eight weeks.
 This holds the end joint of the finger in an extended position to allow the tendon to heal correctly.
 It is also recommended that this type of splint or taping is used for an additional 1-2 months when returning to sport or overnight for sleeping.